 Abstract: The paper documents evidence of private equity's focus on post-acquisition performance and their expertise in managing and integrating companies with different attributes.
 I make the following findings.
-Overall, private equity acquirers are more likely to merge with companies with similar employee morale.
-Following the acquisition, however, due to private equity's experience with managing companies with great dissimilarities, they grow the companies they acquire, increase operating performance and efficiency of target companies following deals with companies with greater dissimilarities.
+For the average company in the sample, private equity is more likely to merge with companies with dissimilar employee morale.
+Following the acquisition, due to private equity's experience with managing companies with great dissimilarities, they grow the companies they acquire, increase operating performance and efficiency of target companies following deals with companies with greater dissimilarities.
 For companies with great similarities, private equity hurts long-term performance.
 It is likely that private equity decides to let go of less efficient workers to achieve those performance goals in dissimilar firms where target employees fit in private equity culture less.